AKA how much will it cost to buy the kit for an Ironman race? Or a Half Ironman, triathlon or marathon.

 Tri/ bike club membership (absolutely not an essential but makes training far more fun if you can train with others, and often gets you access to coached pool sessions for not much more than pool entry)

 Training Peaks premium membership – you absolutely don’t need this, but if you want to be able to move sessions in Training Peaks then in some cases you’ll need premium access to Training Peaks.
-Wait until we’ve got started to decide if you want this.
+If working with me, wait until we’ve got started to decide if you want this.

 Bike maintenance (the more you invest in ongoing bike maintenance, the less you’ll have to spend when things fail)